julenmendieta/SparseDataModelling/README.md

 wget -O models.zip https://www.dropbox.com/s/h718iid33lq41hx/models.zip?dl=0 ; unzip -o models.zip
 wget -O outData.zip https://www.dropbox.com/s/xsf9g5l8fdw9907/outData.zip?dl=0 ; unzip -o outData.zip
 ```

+Note: Avoid using '_' in any folder name inside or in the root of the location of this repository in your computer.

 ### Programs
+This repository relies on some programs for the modelling and analysis steps.
+Users can choose between downloading a container with them or directly installing them into their computers.
 ##### Using Singularity containers
 Some users might want to skip the instalation process, specially in HPCs not directly accessible to the public internet.
-For those cases, the [Singularity](https://singularity.lbl.gov/) container recipes for TADdyn and TADbit are available in the "containers" folder.
+For those cases, the [Singularity](https://sylabs.io/) container recipes for TADdyn and TADbit are available in the "containers" folder.
+To use them, users will need to first [install Singularity](https://sylabs.io/guides/3.6/admin-guide/installation.html) (we do NOT recommend to install Singularity with Conda).
 The actual containers can be downloaded from:
 https://www.dropbox.com/sh/uz7iikid2w9wv0d/AADPVGm4dMIiv2OtROEFakEJa?dl=0

-To open the Notebooks you can use the following commands with each of them:
+To open the Notebooks users can use the following commands with each of them:
 TADdyn:
 `singularity exec singularity_TADdyn.sif jupyter notebook --port=8888 --notebook-dir=/PATH/TO/NOTEBOOKS`
 TADbit:
 `singularity exec singularity_TADbit.sif jupyter notebook --port=8888 --notebook-dir=/PATH/TO/NOTEBOOKS`

-Where /PATH/TO/NOTEBOOKS could be the path where the "jupyterNotebooks" folder is located in your computer.
+Where /PATH/TO/NOTEBOOKS could be the path where the "jupyterNotebooks" folder is located in the computer.

-##### Installing TADdyn and TADbit in your computer
+##### Installing TADdyn and TADbit in the computer
 TADdyn can be installed following the steps here:
 https://github.com/3DGenomes/TADdyn
 TADbit can be installed following the steps here: